SURFscz/SRAMsync/README.md

 ##### Exceptions to the rule

 The previous sub section stated that the attributes are meaningless to the main loop.
-There are, however, two exceptions: `login_users` and `grace_period`.
+There are, however, three exceptions: `login_users`, `grace_period` and `ignore`.
 All users within a CO are also available in the `@all` entry.
 A service might wish for a more fine grained control on what users are allowed access.
 For this purpose a group can be marked `login_users` through the attributes.
 This tells `sync-with-sram` that it should not use the `@all` group, but rather the group with this attribute.
 This means that `sync-with-sram` will only use this group for adding users.
-In case there is not group with such an attribute, the main loop will you the `@all` instead.
+In case there is not group with such an attribute, the main loop will use the `@all` instead.
+Only one group is allowed to have the `login_users` attribute.
+When a second group carries this attribute, `sync-with-sram` will issue an error.

-The `grace_period` attribute tells `sync-with-sram` for this particular group a grace period must be applied.
+The `grace_period` attribute tells `sync-with-sram` that for this particular group a grace period must be applied.
 See also [grace](#grace) section below.

+In case you want to ignore a defined group in the configuration file, you could use the `ignore` attribute.
+When `sync-with-sram` encounters this attribute, it will completely ignores its existence and continues as though the group was never defined.

 #### event_handler